WICG/view-transitions/explainer.md

 Page-B elements are offered for the transition using the same mechanism as in Page-A, `page-transition-tag`.

 Elements from Page-A and Page-B that have the same tag are merged into one transition elements as documented in "Mixing in elements from Page-B and associating them with transition elements from Page-A".
-If multiple elements have the same tag, they're associated in DOM order.

 #### Targeting transition elements